Ronnie Dugger

-Ronnie Dugger (born 1931) is an American progressive journalist.
+Ronald Edward Dugger (April 16, 1930 – May 27, 2025) was an American progressive journalist.

+Life and career

-Dugger attended UT and was editor of The Daily Texan 1950–1951.
+Dugger was born in Chicago, Illinois on April 16, 1930.
+He attended the University of Texas and was editor of The Daily Texan 1950–1951.
 He was the founding editor of The Texas Observer from 1954 to 1961.
-Later he served as the Observer's publisher, spending more than 40 years with the political newsmagazine.
+Later he served as the Observer's publisher, spending more than 40 years with the political news magazine.

-Dugger has published hundreds of articles in Harper's Magazine, The Nation, The New Yorker, The Atlantic Monthly, The Progressive and other periodicals.
+Dugger published hundreds of articles in Harper's Magazine, The Nation, The New Yorker, The Atlantic Monthly, The Progressive and other periodicals.

 In 2011 Dugger won the George Polk Award in recognition of his lifelong achievements in journalism.

 The following year he was dubbed the "godfather of progressive journalism in Texas" in an in-depth feature published in the Austin American-Statesman by Brad Buchholz.

 Political involvement

-In 1952 Dugger, along with Ralph Yarborough, John Henry Faulk, and others campaigned against Governor Allan Shivers, a Democrat who supported the Republican Party presidential candidate, Dwight Eisenhower.
+In 1952, Dugger, along with Ralph Yarborough, John Henry Faulk, and others campaigned against Governor Allan Shivers, a Democrat who supported the Republican Party presidential candidate, Dwight Eisenhower.
 Shivers accused Dugger and his friends of being communists.

 Dugger criticized Lyndon B. Johnson and his shift away from the left of the Democratic Party when he came under the influence of Herman Brown and George R. Brown.
-"The alliance (of Brown & Root and Johnson) became common knowledge as his political identity changed from left to right before everyone's eyes."
-Dugger said.
+"The alliance (of Brown & Root and Johnson) became common knowledge as his political identity changed from left to right before everyone's eyes", Dugger said.

 In 1996, Ronnie Dugger also co-founded The Alliance for Democracy, a national grassroots populist organization.

-In 2000 Dugger sought the Green Party's nomination for the U.S. Senate in New York.
+In 2000, Dugger sought the Green Party's nomination for the U.S. Senate in New York.

 Dugger used his 2011 George Polk Award acceptance speech to question the nuclear policy of mutually assured destruction, saying, "Why are nuclear weapons called weapons of mass destruction when morally they are weapons of mass murder?"